 - 2nd Place: Eagles Value Added, Graded American School of São Paulo, Brazil

-This year’s Global Finale, held via live virtual conference on Friday form nearly 100 participants, was the culmination of a financial competition for high school students and educators around the world that began more than six months ago, with student teams managing portfolios of $100,000 in virtual cash and building unique team investment strategies.
+This year’s Global Finale, held via live virtual conference on Friday for nearly 100 participants, was the culmination of a financial competition for high school students and educators around the world that began more than six months ago, with student teams managing portfolios of $100,000 in virtual cash and building unique team investment strategies.
+Teams are judged on the strength and creativity of their strategies, not on the amount of money they make in their portfolios.

 The KWHS Investment Competition Global Finale judging panel included Caitlin Cronin (W’17), a junior analyst on the Alternative Investment Strategies team of Aberdeen Standard Investments; Paul Gordon (WG), a managing director of Anchorage Capital Group LLC; Thomas Luddy (WG’76), retired in 2019 from his position as vice chairman of Global Investment Management of J.P.
 Morgan Chase & Co.; and Muk Rao, a product manager and architect at Wharton Research Data Services (WRDS), which operates OTIS, the Online Trading & Investment Simulator used in the investment competition.